PyStakers/validator_install/README.md

 `python3 validator_install/validator_install.py`

 **Disclaimer:** This script is for testing purposes only.
-Do not use it on mainnet Validators.
-Test using a VM or bootable USB.
+Do not use on mainnet Validators.